DevSecOpsBr/helm-chart/flagger-loadtester/README.md

 The command deploys loadtester on the Kubernetes cluster in the default namespace.

 > **Tip**: Note that the namespace where you deploy the load tester should
-> have the Istio, App Mesh or Linkerd sidecar injection enabled
+> have the Istio, App Mesh, Linkerd or Open Service Mesh sidecar injection enabled

 The [configuration](#configuration) section lists the parameters that can be configured during installation.